 and

 near the critical temperature $T_{\rm c}$.
-Here $T$ is the control field, $m$ the order parameter, $H$ the conjugated external field (ordering field), $\delta m^{\pm}$ ($\delta H^{\pm}$) measures the difference of $m$ ($H$) between the $L^{\pm}$ lines and the critical isochore line ($m=m_{\rm c}$ line), and $\beta, \gamma$ are standard critical exponents whose values depend on the universality class.
-Taking the LGPT as an example, the $L^{\pm}$ lines separates liquid, gas, and liquid-gas-indistinguishable (supercritical fluid, or SCF) states in the phase diagram.
-Note that other definitions of supercritical crossover lines, including Widom ~\cite{xu2005relation,Li:2025tdd} and Frenkel lines~\cite{brazhkin2012two, cockrell2021transition}, do not enjoy the universal scalings, Eqs.~(\ref{eq:H_scaling}) and~(\ref{eq:eta_scaling}).
+Here $T$ is the control field, $\rho$ the order parameter, $P$ the conjugated external field (ordering field), $\delta \rho^{\pm}$ ($\delta P^{\pm}$) measures the difference of $\rho$ ($P$) between the $L^{\pm}$ lines and the critical isochore line ($\rho=\rho_{\rm c}$ line), and $\beta, \gamma$ are standard critical exponents whose values depend on the universality class.
+While these scaling relations have been examined in several non-gravitational systems~\cite{li2024thermodynamic,wang2024quantum,lv2024quantum}, it remains an open question whether gravitational effects preserve or alter this universality.
+A particularly crucial test would be applying these scalings to black hole systems that lack a clear Van der Waals fluid analogy, where the persistence of universal behavior is uncertain.

-The goal of this letter is to examine the universal scalings of supercritical crossover lines in black holes, and make a direct comparison to their counterparts in paradigmatic non-gravitational phase transitions.
-We establish refined phase diagrams of SCBHs in (i) extended and (ii) non-extended thermodynamic phase spaces, and demonstrate that they correspond respectively to those of the (iii) LGPT and (iv) liquid-liquid phase transition (LLPT) in water.
-Near the critical point, supercritical crossover lines in the four systems follow universal scalings, Eqs.~(\ref{eq:H_scaling}) and~(\ref{eq:eta_scaling}).

-\textbf{Charged black holes in the extended phase space and the liquid-gas phase transition in water.}-- Remarkable coincidence with the Van der Waals fluid is obtained for the charged black hole (see Appendix A for a detailed definition) in the extended thermodynamic phase space with $\Lambda$ interpreted as the thermodynamic pressure and treated as a thermodynamic variable, \emph{i.e.} $P\equiv-\frac{1}{8\pi}\Lambda=\frac{3}{8\pi}\frac{1}{l^2}$, where $l$ is the AdS radius~\cite{Kubiznak:2012wp}.
-Therefore, a natural starting point is to analyze supercritical phenomena in this case, for which the ADM mass $M$ is identified as the enthalpy~\cite{Kastor:2009wy,Dolan:2010ha}.
-The black hole in this framework obeys the first law of black hole thermodynamics, where $V$ is the thermodynamic volume and $\mu$ the chemical potential.
-For simplicity, we treat the charge $Q$ as a fixed external parameter.